Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/lexing/basic-concepts.md

 A lexical state, represented by the [ILexicalState](xref:ActiproSoftware.Text.Lexing.ILexicalState) interface, is a context in which certain text can be parsed into a set of tokens.

 For instance, all lexers must have a default lexical state, but then languages such as C# may have another lexical state for XML documentation comments.
 As you know, XML documentation comment tags are not valid in normal code.
 The code must have a `///` delimiter on a line (thereby entering the XML documentation comment lexical state) and then tags are valid.
 While in this state, keywords such as `void` are not recognized and all text other than tags is treated as comment text.
-The lexical state ends at the line terminator and flips back to its parent default lexical state where again, keywords like `void` are recognized.
+The lexical state ends at the line terminator and flips back to its parent default lexical state where, again, keywords like `void` are recognized.

 ### Lexical Scopes

 A lexical scope, represented by the [ILexicalScope](xref:ActiproSoftware.Text.Lexing.ILexicalScope) interface, defines how a parent lexical state can transition to another child lexical state and back.

-Again using the C# XML documentation comment example, the start scope for the XML documentation comment lexical state recognizes the text `///` as its start scope and when found, transitions to the lexical state.
+Again, using the C# XML documentation comment example, the start scope for the XML documentation comment lexical state recognizes the text `///` as its start scope and when found, transitions to the lexical state.
 Once in the lexical state, it looks for a line terminator, which is the end lexical scope for the lexical state.
 When that is found, it exits the lexical state and pops back to the parent default state.

 ## Registering with a Syntax Language